h2oai/datatable/docs/api/dt/fillna.rst

     return: FExpr
         f-expression that converts input columns into the columns filled with `value`, or with the previous/subsequent non-missing values.

+    except: ValueError
+        The exception is raised when the number of elements in `value`, unless it is a scalar, does not match the number of columns in `cols`.

     Examples